Travix-International/travix-lock-manager/DOC.md

 **Params**

 - [config] <code>Object</code> <code> = {}</code> - A configuration object.
-    - [.acquired] <code>function</code> <code> = noop</code> - The `acquired` event handler.
-A function called each time when new locks are acquired or existing locks are prolonged with one parameter: array of lock objects.
-If this function throws or returns a promise which eventually rejects, all the locks that are being acquired will be removed (rollback semantics).
     - [.comparer] <code>String</code> <code> = (a, b) =&gt; a === b</code> - Comparison function used to determine eqality of any two owners.
 Should return truthy value if owners are equal; falsy value otherwise.
     - [.delimiter] <code>String</code> <code> = &#x27;/&#x27;</code> - String delimiter used to split hierarchical keys.
-    - [.Error] <code>String</code> <code> = Error</code> - Error class to use when throwing error that some of requested locks cannot be acquired.
+    - [.AcquisitionError] <code>String</code> <code> = Error</code> - Error class to use when throwing error that some of requested locks cannot be acquired.
+    - [.onacquire] <code>function</code> - The `acquired` event handler.
+A function called each time when new locks are acquired or existing locks are prolonged with one parameter: array of lock objects.
+If this function throws or returns a promise which eventually rejects, all the locks that are being acquired will be removed (rollback semantics).
-    - [.releasing] <code>function</code> <code> = noop</code> - The `released` event handler.
+    - [.onrelease] <code>function</code> - The `releasing` event handler.
 A function called each time when existing locks are released with one parameter: array of lock objects.
 If this function throws or returns a promise which eventually rejects, all the locks that are being released will be kept (rollback semantics).
     - [.timeout] <code>Number</code> <code> = 0</code> - Expiration period of a lock, in milliseconds.

 <a name="LockManager+keys"></a>

 ### lockManager.keys ⇒ <code>Array</code>
-Returns array of acquired keys.
+Returns array of unique keys of locks that are currently held.

 **Kind**: instance property of <code>[LockManager](#LockManager)</code>
 <a name="LockManager+locks"></a>

 ### lockManager.locks ⇒ <code>Array</code>
-Returns array of acquired locks.
+Returns array of all locks that are currently held.

 **Kind**: instance property of <code>[LockManager](#LockManager)</code>
 <a name="LockManager+acquire"></a>